 It all starts with a set of human teeth found more than 200,000 years ago.
 There weren’t many people in Wales during the Ice Ages, but the earliest major civilisations in one of the proudest countries you’ll ever visit, experiencing some extraordinary – and often turbulent – goings-on.

-Stomp up a hill in Aberystwyth or into the valleys of Brecon Beacons to observe the earliest Roman defensive hill forts, and then take your pick from an astonishing range of castles to find out about the rampages and invasions of the subsequent centuries.
+Stomp up a hill in Aberystwyth or into the valleys of the Brecon Beacons National Park to observe the earliest Roman defensive hill forts, and then take your pick from an astonishing range of castles to find out about the rampages and invasions of the subsequent centuries.

 Want to follow in royal footsteps?

 Visit Beaumaris Castle, Edward I’s precise concentric design of the 13th century, for a symbol of the brutal battles between the English and Welsh.